Lamp Wiring Diagrams

 This page contains wiring diagrams for four different types of household lamps.
 Included is a diagram for a two-circuit lamp switch to control a standard lamp socket at the top of the lamp and a smaller socket at the base for a low wattage bulb.
 Also included are diagrams for a standard lamp switch, a three way lamp switch, and a vintage floor lamp with 4 light bulbs.

 Finding Lamp Cord Polarity

-Lamp cords are usually one color, making the standard black-hot, white-neutral guidelines useless for determining polarity.
+Lamp cords are usually all one color making the standard black-hot, white-neutral guidelines useless for determining polarity.
 Other methods are therefore used to determine the polarity on a lamp cord.
-Check the insulation on the cord wires closely and you will find either a textured bead or a thin colored line running along one wire, this is the neutral.
+First, check the insulation on the cord wires closely and you will find either a textured bead or a thin colored line running along one wire, this is the neutral wire.
 The plain wire is the hot.

-With this lamp, bulb A can be turned off and on independently and switch B can turn on bulb 1 alone, bulbs 2 and 3 together with bulb 1 off, bulbs 1, 2 and 3 all on at the same time or all three off.
+With this lamp, bulb A can be turned off and on independently and switch B can turn on bulb 1 alone, bulbs 2 and 3 together with bulb 1 off, bulbs 1, 2, and 3 all on at the same time, or all three off.